TheWorldOfBacresia/quartz/content/notes/Capital Cities/Faymouth.md

 ### Defences
 A considerable navy defends many of the more wealthy shipping lines in and out of Faymouth, helping to drive off any opportunistic privateers hoping to plunder the riches crossing the seas to the east.
-Inland, the city is protected by the city guard, many of whom are mercenaries from [[notes/Guilds and Organisations/The Adventurer's Guild]]
+Inland, the city is protected by the city guard, many of whom are mercenaries from [[notes/Guilds and Organisations/The Adventurers Guild]]

 ### Industry & Trade